 - Ships fully assembled

-- Can feel metal frame
+- Can feel frame on seat and back

 - Seat may not be comfortable